 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 391,495 people, 153,140 houses or apartments, and a median cost of homes of $217,647, New Orleans real estate is some of the most expensive in Louisiana, although New Orleans home values aren't among America's most expensive.
+With a population of 391,495, 154,844 total housing units (homes and apartments), and a median house value of $225,933, New Orleans real estate is some of the most expensive in Louisiana, although New Orleans home values aren't among America's most expensive.

 People in New Orleans primarily live in small (one, two or no bedroom) single-family detached homes.
 New Orleans has a mixture of owner-occupied and renter-occupied housing.

 The housing in New Orleans was primarily built before 1939 ( 32.97%), making the housing stock in New Orleans some of the oldest overall in America, although there is a range of ages of homes in New Orleans.
 The next most important housing age is between 1940-1969 ( 31.21%), followed by between 1970-1999 ( 25.19%).
 There's also some housing in New Orleans built between 2000 and later ( 10.64%).